seungmi-oh/AD-CLSCNFs/README.md

 Prepare Dataset
 </summary>

-- We used [MVTec AD (MVTec Anomaly Detection)](https://www.mvtec.com/company/research/datasets/mvtec-ad/) dataset to train and inference networks for anomaly detection and localization for quality inspection in Industry.
+- We used [MVTec AD (MVTec Anomaly Detection)](https://www.mvtec.com/company/research/datasets/mvtec-ad/) and [BTAD (Bean-Tech Anomaly Detection)](http://avires.dimi.uniud.it/papers/btad/btad.zip) datasets to train and inference networks for anomaly detection and localization for quality inspection in Industry.
 - We also generated synthetic defect data using the [DTD (Describable Textures Dataset)](https://www.robots.ox.ac.uk/~vgg/data/dtd/) to finetune a feature extractor of CNF networks by training the pixel-wise classification network.
 - Using the command below, you can automatically download MVTecAD dataset and DTD dataset at the parent directory of the project directory.
 - Also, the command generates and saves a synthetic defect validation dataset at the parent directory of the project directory.